uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 Branch master set up to track remote branch master from origin.
 {% endhighlight %}

-**NOTE** - In future, if you make any changes to the global libraries, simply commit and push them to the above git repository to be able to use them in your workflow.
+In future, if you make any changes to the global libraries, simply commit and push them to the above git repository to be able to use them in your workflow.
 {: .notice}

 - **Import Job**